gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 2. **Worker subnets** - existing subnets for EC2 node placement
 3. **Security group** - existing nodes security group with corporate-compliant rules
 4. **Routing** - Transit Gateway, centralized NAT, VPC endpoints, or any custom topology
-5. **Load balancer subnets** - discovered automatically via standard AWS tags (no explicit IDs needed)
+5. **Load balancer subnets** - referenced by ID (Gardener auto-tags them) or discovered via standard AWS tags

-The design principle is: **BYO resources are referenced, never created, modified, or deleted by Gardener.**
+The design principle is: **BYO resources are referenced, never created or deleted by Gardener.** Gardener adds AWS tags to BYO subnets for cluster association and LB discovery, and removes only the cluster-specific tags on teardown.
+Role tags (e.g., `kubernetes.io/role/elb`) are shared infrastructure and are never removed.

 ## Motivation